 Mizutaki is a type of nabe, or hot pot dish, from the Kyushu region located at the southern tip of Japan.
 Typically this dish is cooked on a portable stove at a dining table so that diners can choose their ingredients.
 Mizutaki consists of chicken and vegetables in a kombu dashi served with ponzu for dipping.
-In our recipe we slow cook the components to produce a flavorful broth.
+In our recipe we poach the components to produce a flavorful broth using the Sous Vide setting.
 Garnish with togarashi for some welcome heat.

 Mizutaki (Chicken Hot Pot)

 - 1 lb boneless, skinless chicken thighs, cut into 2″ pieces

 - 5 oz firm tofu, cut into cubes

 - 2 cups napa cabbage, cut into 2″ pieces

 - 1 medium carrot, thinly sliced

 - 2 scallions, thinly sliced

 1) Lightly season chicken with salt and place in a Suvie pan.
 Pour half the dashi over the chicken and insert into the top zone of your Suvie.

 2) Pour remaining dashi into a second Suvie pan.
 Add the tofu and scallions.
 Insert pan into the bottom zone of Suvie.
 Input settings, and Cook Now or Schedule.